Introducing guest blogger Sally from Little Hiccups

 Rock climbing is also popular in Pinnacles NP, but you’ll need to be experienced and bring your own equipment.
 Like Muir Woods, as Pinnacles NP is a part of the National Parks Service, children can take part in the Junior Ranger program and earn themselves a badge.
 The badges make for great souvenirs and they don’t cost anything.

 Not all day trips from the city lead to the countryside or beach.
-Sacramento, California’s capital city, is less than a two-hour drive northeast of San Francisco and makes for a great day out.
+Sacramento, California’s capital city, is less than a two-hour drive northeast of San Francisco and makes for a great day out in Northern California.

 The Delta King paddle steamer, now a hotel, takes pride of place in Old Sacramento, docked in the Sacramento River.
 In its past life, this fully restored paddle steamer carried passengers between Sacramento and San Francisco daily in the 1920s and 30s.
 Visitors can dine in the onboard restaurants and explore the public areas of the paddle steamer.

 For train lovers, a visit to the California State Railroad Museum is a must-see.
 The museum boasts over 2.5 acres of exhibits including historic locomotives, rolling stock, and maintenance vehicles such as cranes and snowplows.
 The museum offers train rides on weekends from April through September.
 These rides feature vintage steam or diesel locomotives and vintage carriages including an open-air gondola and first-class observation cars.

 Speaking of trains, a fun way to get to and from Sacramento is to take a trip on Amtrak.